elusivecodes/fQuery/README.md

 **Nearest To Node**

-Get the nearest element to another element.
+Get the nearest node to another node.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of nodes.
-- `others` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `others` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of nodes.

 ```javascript
 const nearest = dom.nearestToNode(nodes, others);